Warburg Research Analysts Give Telefónica Deutschland (ETR:O2D) a €2.60 Price Target

-Telefónica Deutschland (ETR:O2D) received a €2.60 ($3.06) target price from analysts at Warburg Research in a report released on Wednesday, Borsen Zeitung reports.
-Warburg Research’s price objective would suggest a potential upside of 6.34% from the company’s previous close.
+Telefónica Deutschland (ETR:O2D) received a €2.60 ($3.06) price objective from equities research analysts at Warburg Research in a research report issued to clients and investors on Wednesday, Analyst Ratings Network reports.
+Warburg Research’s price target would indicate a potential upside of 13.04% from the stock’s current price.

 TelefÃ³nica Deutschland Holding AG provides integrated telecommunication services to private and business customers in Germany.
 It offers voice, data, and value-added services in mobile and fixed line networks; access to infrastructure and services for its wholesale partners; and digital products and services in the fields of Internet of Things.